BOOK YOUR ESCAPE

 Features | Guest Stories

-We invited Shilletha Curtis, aka @i_am_dragonsky, to Getaway Western Catskills, outside NYC, to disconnect and explore the vast nature of the Hudson Valley.
+We invited Shilletha Curtis, aka @i_am_dragonsky, to Postcard Cabins Western Catskills, outside New York City, to disconnect and explore the vast nature of the Hudson Valley.
 Here’s what she found on her escape to nature.

-Deep in the mountains, nestled in the woods lies a serene escape known as Getaway.
-Contrary to belief Getaway is a quaint cabin loaded with everything to meet your needs.
-We’re talking a refrigerator, two burner stove, flushing toilet, shower, running water and all the utensils to cook them.
-Bedsheets, pillows and air conditioner apply.
-Getaway caters to the needs of those truly looking to getaway without having to sacrifice time on amenities, food and firewood (for an extra cost).
-I enjoyed having a morning and evening fire each day as a fire pit and grill were provided as well.
+Deep in the mountains, nestled in the woods lies a serene escape known as Postcard Cabins.
+Each quaint cabin is loaded with everything to meet your needs.
+We’re talking a refrigerator, two burner stove, flushing toilet, shower, running water and all the utensils needed to cook.
+A bed with crisp white sheets, fluffy pillows as well as air conditioning make this escape in nature feel more luxurious than most.
+Postcard Cabins caters to the needs of those truly looking to getaway without having to sacrifice time and energy packing your own amenities.
+I enjoyed having a morning and evening fire each day.
+Every cabin has its own private fire pit, and firewood is provided (for a small fee).